SimKat123/Team-Collection/ReadMe.md

 To install the necessary dependencies, run the following command: npm i

 ## Usage
 Open the Intergrated Terminal and intall the dependencies using 'npm i'.
 Once in the necessary packages are installed, run the app using 'npm start'.
 Follow the prompts to answer all the questions to generate an index.html file in the dist folder.
-For a follow-along tutorial, here is a [video]() demonstarting the app.
+For a follow-along tutorial, here is a [video](https://drive.google.com/file/d/1XtInmDa0lumqntwgVdmaQHGf_3IYBiT2/view?usp=sharing) demonstarting the app.

 ## License
 This project is licensed under the MIT license.

 ## Contributing
-agf
+Please create a new branch and submit a pull request on GitHub

 ## Tests
 To run tests, run the following command: npm test